Repurpose, Recycle, and Reuse

 By Yeager Marketing

-Buying groups or committees—usually comprising six to 10 people—are making buying decisions for companies large and small.
-The individuals in the groups represent a variety of roles, teams, and locations to ensure the final decision takes into account the unique needs and requirements of Information Technology (IT), Finance, Business Development, Accounting, Operations, Administrative, Marketing, and Engineering* teams around the world.
+Buying groups or committees—usually comprising 16 to 21 people—are making buying decisions for companies large and small.
+The individuals in the groups represent a variety of roles, teams, and locations to ensure the final decision takes into account the unique needs and requirements of Information Technology (IT), Finance, Business Development, Accounting, Operations, Administrative, Marketing, and Engineering teams around the world.

 When the committees convene to decide what MarTech, Cloud Computing, Computer and Network Security, IT Services and/or Consulting, or Telecommunications to buy for the company, each person will have their own research stash.
 There will be at least four or five pieces of information per person—more than 65% of it found online–compiled from various sources and channels.
 Few if any of them will show up to the meeting with the same information because each gravitates to information presented in their preferred way of learning via outlets or channels they know and trust.